 Overnight: Near Arles

-Roller can be found in the area and European Bee-eater nest in the sandy riverbanks offering good views, whilst the song of Common Nightingale reverberate around.
+During the next few days, we will spend our time exploring the many habitats present around the Camargue where European Turtle Dove purr from the power lines and Black Kite and Short-toed Snake Eagle hunt the dry fields looking for reptiles and amphibians.
+European Roller can be found in the area and European Bee-eater nest in the sandy riverbanks offering good views, whilst the song of Common Nightingale reverberates around.

 Moving on to the many saltpans close to the town of Salin de Giraud we will spend time looking for the exquisite Slender-billed Gull and the huge Caspian Tern.
-Kentish Plover nest on the beaches and Little Stint, Curlew Sandpiper and the occasional Red-necked Phalarope pass through the area on their way to their northerly breeding grounds.
+Kentish Plover nest on the beaches and Little Stint, Curlew Sandpiper and the occasional Red-necked Phalarope, Broad-billed Sandpiper or Little Gull pass through the area on their way to their northerly breeding grounds.

 Overnight: Near Arles

-We say goodbye to our hosts and head back into the Camargue to a small wetland reserve.
-Here we look for Booted Eagle and Eurasian Hobby plus the numerous Western Marsh Harrier and Common Buzzard.
+We say goodbye to our hosts and head back into the Camargue to a small wetland reserve where we look for Booted Eagle and Eurasian Hobby, plus the numerous Western Marsh Harrier and Common Buzzard.
 Lesser Spotted Woodpeckers nest in the riverside willows and we have found Eurasian Wryneck during past tours to this area.
-Coypu are common in the channels and dykes and European Tree Frogs call from dense vegetation.
+Coypu are common in the channels and dykes and Mediterranean Tree Frogs call from dense vegetation.

 We return to Montpellier late afternoon for our flight back to the UK.